TheStig294/100-more-randomats-pack-3/README.md

 # Newly added randomats

+1. Megamind - Everyone changes to a Megamind playermodel
 1. Sips sends his regards - Everyone gets one of these models: <https://steamcommunity.com/sharedfiles/filedetails/?id=2659543412>
 1. Am I a jester or a traitor? - There is a jester, and a traitor with a maclunkey gun!
 1. Random joke weapons for all!
 1. Combo - Triggers a random interesting combo of randomats
 1. RISE FROM YOUR...
 Dobbees? - When you die, you come back as a T-Posing "dobbee"
-1. Turnip Day - Everyone gets an Animal Crossing playermodel!

 # Randomats